 It can also include civilians whom an agency has tasked to work for them.
 Often, these are people who have been apprehended and agreed to help apprehend others in exchange for a lesser or no charge.
 For purposes of entrapment, these are all considered “government agents.”

-One important point to remember is that not only are undercover officers, agents or civilians not required to tell you they’re working for authorities.
+One important point to remember is that not only are undercover officers, agents, or civilians are not required to tell you they’re working for authorities.
 They can lie and say they aren’t if you ask.

 When is someone actually “entrapped” into committing a crime?